noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

 - deployment package: a function is deployed to lambda as a zip file or container image
 - runtime: language-specific environment inside the application environment
 - function handler: the method within a function that specifically processes events

+### versions and aliases

+- once a lambda is deployed, it is live immediately!
+- versions: a new version is created each time a fn is published
+  - the current $LATEST becomes the next incremented immutable version;
+    - the latest: `arn:Aws:Llambda:aws-region:acct-id:function:some_name:$LATEST`
+    - a specific version: `arn:Aws:Llambda:aws-region:acct-id:function:some_name:123`
+- aliases: a pointer to a specific function version
+  - each alias has a specific arn
+    - a test alias`arn:Aws:Llambda:aws-region:acct-id:function:some_name:test`
+  - you can update an alias to point to a specific version number
+  - alias routing: you can point an alias to a a maximum of 2 fn versions, e.g. 10% to v1, and 90% to v2
+    - aka traffic shifting
+    - both version must:
+      - have the same runtime role
+      - have the same dead-letter queue configuration, or no dead-letter queue configuration
+      - must be published, and the alias cannot be $LATEST

 ### execution context